COVID-19 pandemic in Taiwan: Q2

 On 23 April, Taiwan confirmed its first locally transmitted case of COVID-19 since 9 February.
 The patient is the teenage son of an Indonesian airline pilot for China Airlines living in Taiwan.
 The pilot was diagnosed in Australia after flying a cargo flight from Taiwan and experiencing symptoms, prompting Taiwanese health authorities to begin contact tracing.
 The pilot may have been infected by a coworker, also a pilot, who was recently in the United States.
 The three attended a religious service at the Taipei Grand Mosque on 16 April.
 It is still unclear whether this indicates a cluster infection, as the investigation is on-going.
 The cluster of infections eventually grew to over 30 cases.

 On 24 April, Taiwan reported its twelfth COVID-19-related death.
 The deceased was a Taiwanese national in his seventies returning from the Philippines.
 He was staying at a quarantine hospital when he reported having no appetite on 19 April and was given a medical examination which found no other symptoms of COVID-19, so he returned to the hotel.
 On 21 April he was found in his room by hotel staff with no heartbeat.
 A post-mortem test revealed he was infected with the virus at the time of his death.

 From mid May, Taiwan saw a surge in cases, which had been anticipated by experts due to the combined effect of the emergence of more transmissible variants of the coronavirus, and a low proportion of vaccinated residents (about 1 per cent, or even lower, making it the least vaccinated population in Asia).
 The low vaccination rate was ascribed to a combination of supply issues with vaccines purchased overseas, and a complacency in the population due to previously low case numbers.

 As confirmed by the government on 13 May through genetic analysis, the outbreak arose from a cluster of cases among China Airlines pilots that had developed since late April.
 The pilots had been staying at a hotel at Taoyuan International Airport which, in violation of COVID-19 rules, had also housed non-quarantine guests.
 The hotel was evacuated from 29 April and sterilized.
-The cluster eventually grew to include at least a dozen pilots, several of their family members, at least one flight attendant, and cases at hostess bars in Wanhua District.
+The cluster eventually grew to include at least a dozen pilots, several of their family members, at least one flight attendant, and cases at hostess bars in Wanhua District (Wanhua teahouse COVID-19 cluster outbreak).
 Reluctance to disclose recent visits to the area proved to be a hindrance in contact tracing.
 Many of the cases were found to belong to the more transmissible Alpha variant of the coronavirus.